 What are some common challenges faced when conducting a data governance risk assessment?

-Some common challenges faced when conducting a data governance risk assessment include a lack of clear objectives, insufficient data quality, limited stakeholder engagement, organizational resistance to change, and inadequate resources for implementation and monitoring.
+Some common challenges faced when conducting a data governance risk assessment include a lack of clear objectives, insufficient data quality, limited stakeholder engagement, organizational resistance to change, and inadequate resources for implementation and monitoring of data quality issues.

 What role does data privacy and compliance play in data governance risk assessment?

 Data privacy and compliance are crucial aspects of data governance risk assessment.
-They ensure that organizations adhere to legal and regulatory requirements, protect sensitive information, and mitigate the potential risks associated with data use, storage, and sharing.
+They ensure that organizations adhere to legal and regulatory requirements, protect sensitive information, and mitigate the potential risks associated with data use, storage, and data sharing together.

 How can organizations ensure the accuracy and integrity of their data during the risk assessment process?